Opheliaprophecy/intro-to-webdev/readme.md

 ## Part 1 - Tools, setup, and environment

 To be an effective web developer you'll need to download several tools and become an expert as using them.
 To be effective you need to be a super user.
-Navigating your computer needs to become second nature and the more effecient you are at it the more effective you'll be in general.
+Navigating your computer needs to become second nature and the more effecient you are at it the more effective you'll be in general!!

 * [Glossary / Cheat Sheets](pages/00-glossary.md)
 * [Download and install](pages/01-download-install.md)